Arthur John: Career

 John was then signed by Sporting CP, which offered him 16 contos to move.
-He didn't have as much success there, and was replaced in May 1933 by Rudolf Jeny.
+He did not have as much success there, and was replaced in May 1933 by Rudolf Jeny.
 He was the last manager to directly move from Benfica to Sporting until Jorge Jesus did it 84 years later.
 He died in Lisbon on 31 March 1972, at age 74, and was buried in Cemetery of Ajuda.